 When you first call triple zero, you will be asked by Telstra which service you require: police, fire or ambulance.

-If you are calling from a mobile phone, you may also be asked which State you are calling from.
+If you are calling from a mobile phone, you may also be asked which state you are calling from.
 This is because a mobile phone only shows a billing address, not a GPS location.
-The operator needs to know which State to transfer the call.
+The operator needs to know to which state to transfer the call.